maddama/maddama.github.io/Untitled-6.md

 One of them is very hard to climb to, the road are so steep and the rocks are so tough.
 However, that is also the place where I got the best view.
 And it feels real good to get something good after working hard.
 I may cite another old saying:"You can only see the rainbow after a strom."

-And I have seem the brave warrior who just finish climb a vertical rock
+And I have seem the brave warrior who just finish climb a vertical rock. the last guy, maybe the team leader, was resposible for untieing the knots.
+After untieing all the knots, he climb down from a 20 meter rock with his bare hands, I think I would never be able to do something like that.
+It is very strange that, generally speaking, the ones who tresure his life more should survive the brutal evolution easier.
+However, the ones who are willing to risk his life are more respected than the former ones.
+I think I would settle being a ordinary people instead of dying at a yong age doing thrilling things.